-Iterate Based on your tests or ideas from another group, update your steps.
-Processing Uses Algorithms Processing is anything a computer does to turn input information into output information.
+Processing Uses Algorithms

+Processing is anything a computer does to turn input information into output information.
 Humans can process information, but usually they're making lots of assumptions or mental leaps to do it.
 When computers process information, they use algorithms, or sets of instructions, that will always turn an input into a desired output.
 The steps you just created are an algorithm to sort cards.

+Reflection

-Reflection 1.
-What step of the problem-solving process did you think was most important in this activity?
+1. What step of the problem-solving process did you think was most important in this activity?

 2. Why?

-3. Why would someone create an algorithm to process information if they already know how they would do it by hand?
+3. Why would someone create an algorithm if they already know how to solve a problem by hand?